-This 2014 Water Quality Report from the University of Illinois at Urbana-Champaign (U of I) provides information about the source of campus drinking water, contaminant testing, general health precautions, and how calendar year 2014 sample results compare to regulatory requirements.
-The University is pleased to report that all United States Environmental Protection Agency (USEPA) and Illinois Environmental Protection Agency (IEPA) drinking water quality standards have been met, with no violations of maximum contaminant levels (MCLs).
+This 2016 Water Quality Report from the University of Illinois at Urbana-Champaign (U of I) provides information about the source of campus drinking water, contaminant testing, general health precautions, and how calendar year 2016 sample results compare to regulatory requirements.
+The university is pleased to report that all United States Environmental Protection Agency (USEPA) and Illinois Environmental Protection Agency (IEPA) drinking water quality standards have been met, with no violations of maximum contaminant levels (MCLs).

-If you have any questions about this report or U of I drinking water quality, please contact Facilities & Services, Safety and Compliance at (217) 265-9828 or via email at malvestu@illinois.edu.
-A copy of this report is available from our website at http://www.fs.illinois.edu/docs/ waterqualityreport2014 or by contacting Safety and Compliance.
+If you have any questions about this report or U of I drinking water quality, please contact Facilities & Services, Safety and Compliance at 217-265-9828 or via email at malvestu@illinois.edu.
+This report is also available on our website at http://go.fs.illinois.edu/waterquality.

-In compliance with state and USEPA regulations, the University issues a report annually describing the quality of your drinking water.
+In compliance with state and USEPA regulations, the university issues a report annually describing the quality of the drinking water.
 The purpose of this report is to increase understanding of drinking water standards and raise awareness of the need to protect your drinking water sources.